ckunchur/MindStorm/README.md

 ## Usage

+Note: to avoid creating new account log in with the following email and password: zappy77876@gmail.com, abc123

 Our user flow is simple — journal and reflect on your day, and choose to chat from your entry with a recommended companion based on what we detected from your needs.
 Over time, you can check your weekly insights to make sense of your trends and emotional landscape.

 ## Current Features